AnnonymousNerd87/Dumb-n-gon/README.md

 I know this is a quite old version, I might update maybe once I get a decent line editor but no promises

+sorry for the mess, I accidentally deleted 88 commits and had to upload an older file here